RoelKluin/ranting.rs/README.md

   * `@` - object
   * `` ` `` - possesive
   * `~` - adjective
-  * '*' - display the name, and mark that this is the Ranting element in the placeholder.
+  * `*` - display the name, and mark that this is the Ranting element in the placeholder.
-  * '<word>' - similarly, but passes `"word"` and mutates the Ranting element.
+  * `<word>` - similarly, but passes `"word"` and can mutate the Ranting element.
+To have any effect `fn mutname(&mut self, command: &str) -> String` must be overridden in the struct.

 - If a Noun or plurality is hidden with a leading question mark, its inflection still applies.